zenobi-us/zenobi-us/content/posts/2025-12-13-ai-assisted-project-scaffolding-with-persistent-memory.md

 </Chat>

 The `[NEEDS-HUMAN]` marker is the escape hatch.
-When an agent hits something consequential (a design tradeoff, a risky deletion, an ambiguous requirement), it tags the item and stops.
-I review, decide, and the next session picks up where we left off.
+When an agent hits something consequential—a design tradeoff, a destructive operation, an ambiguous requirement—it tags the item and **stops work on that path**.
+It can continue other work, but won't proceed past the marker.

+**How enforcement works:**
+- The agent's instructions explicitly forbid overriding `[NEEDS-HUMAN]` markers
+- A failing test catches attempts to ignore the marker
+- When you remove the marker, the next session sees the change and continues

+**Why it matters:**
+- Prevents the agent from guessing at decisions that should be human-reviewed
+- Forces explicit decisions: either you remove the marker (confirming approval) or you don't (blocking implementation)
+- Makes uncertainty visible in the todo list instead of hidden in logs

+**Edge cases it handles:**
+- The agent wants to proceed but isn't sure: mark it `[NEEDS-HUMAN]` and document the uncertainty
+- Multiple tradeoffs in one decision: list all options and let humans choose
+- Agent tries to proceed without reviewing previous markers: it re-reads the todo before each session

 ## What I Learned

 1. **Simple beats clever for small projects.** A vector database gives you semantic search, but it also gives you infrastructure to maintain.
 For a project with fewer than 50 files, grepping markdown is fast enough and infinitely more debuggable.

-2. **Git history of AI decisions is useful.** Each session commits its changes.
-I can `git log` through the project's evolution and see what the agent was thinking at each step.
-When something goes wrong, I can trace it back.
+2. **Git history preserves decision rationale.** Each session commits its changes with context.
+When a feature breaks six commits later, I can examine the implementation decisions in the commits that added it.
+For example, if an authentication bug surfaces, I can `git show phase-2-authentication-layer` to see the original design constraints the agent was working within, and review the commits that followed to see how those constraints shifted—often revealing why a later change introduced the bug.

-3. **This breaks down at scale.** Once you're past a few dozen `.memory/` files, the pattern needs pruning logic.
-I haven't solved that yet, for now I just delete old research artifacts manually when they stop being relevant.
+3. **This breaks down at scale.** Around 50+ `.memory/` files, grepping becomes noticeably slower and cognitive load increases.
+Beyond 100 files, the agent spends significant time reading irrelevant historical artifacts on each session.
+I haven't implemented automated pruning yet—currently I delete research artifacts manually when they're superseded by newer decisions.
+A production version would need background compaction logic or archival.

 4. **The human-in-the-loop marker works.** `[NEEDS-HUMAN]` is a forcing function.
 It makes the agent's uncertainty explicit instead of letting it guess at things it shouldn't.